Supported runtimes

 Follow the documentation in order to know how to get it up and running.

-Follow the documentation in order to get it installed.
+Follow the documentation in order to know how to install it and serve Shlink with it.

 Classic web server